This post may contain affiliate links. This blog generates income via ads.

 Make ahead instructions

 This recipe can be made a day or two in advance.
 This is actually sometimes better!
+See below for how I prep this dinner ahead.

 After the initial cook time, remove roast from oven and discard the herbs and garlic skin.
-Allow to cool to room temperature before placing in the refrigerator overnight.

 When ready to reheat, remove the roast from the refrigerator.
 There should be a solidified layer of fat on the top of the pan.
 Remove this and discard.
-Place roast in a 300 degree oven for 20 minutes, or until warmed through.
-Then proceed with the pan sauce preparation as outlined in the recipe below.

-- When choosing a red wine to cook with, opt for one that is semi-dry to dry and not sweet.
+When choosing a red wine to cook with, opt for one that is semi-dry to dry and not sweet.
 I like to use a red blend or cabernet in the $8-$12 range.
 It's always important to cook with a wine you would also drink a glass of!

-- For a thicker sauce, create a slurry by whisking together 2 tablespoons of braising liquid and ½ tablespoon of cornstarch and stirring back into the sauce as it reduces.
+For a thicker sauce, create a slurry by whisking together 2 tablespoons of braising liquid and ½ tablespoon of cornstarch and stirring back into the sauce as it reduces.

-- If you don’t have a full venison roast but have stew meat, might I suggest my Red Wine Venison Stew recipe?
+If you don’t have a full venison roast but have stew meat, might I suggest my Red Wine Venison Stew recipe?

-More great venison recipes you may enjoy
+More great venison recipes!

 Red Wine Venison Roast